Does Tea Tree Oil for Blepharitis Work? | Eye Love Cares

 In short, blepharitis is an inflamed eyelid that can also negatively affect the eyelashes as well as natural tear production.
 This condition occurs when the small oil glands on the inside of the eyelid become swollen, which is why it affects the way tears are made.
 It is often found in conjunction with other skin allergies or conditions.

 Patients with blepharitis will notice a redness and sticky texture on the eyelid, as well as some swelling.
-They will also notice dry eyes and scaly skin around the eye, particularly on the skin right around the eyelashes.
+They may also notice dry eyes and scaly skin around the eyes, particularly on the skin right around the eyelashes.
 This scaly skin somewhat resembles dandruff.
 There are also many strange sensations that are associated with blepharitis.
 This includes the feeling of having something in the eye (even when there isn’t), as well as an oversensitivity to bright lights.
-Patients with particularly dry eyes may even experience a feeling of burning or stinging, and then overly watery eyes as the tear ducts attempt to compensate.
+Patients with particularly dry eyes may even experience a feeling of burning or stinging, and then overly watery eyes as the tear glands attempt to compensate.
 You may even experience some negative effects on your vision because of these sensations.

 The symptoms of blepharitis are usually most pronounced in the mornings because they can be exacerbated by having the eyes closed during sleep.
 Although it is very uncomfortable, this condition doesn’t typically result in permanent eye damage.
 Blepharitis occurs cyclically, so it usually comes and goes instead of being continually present.
 There are certain things that can exacerbate blepharitis and cause a flare-up.

 While there are some treatments currently available for blepharitis, no definitive cure has been found.
-Treatments usually include taking medicated eye drops at home, as well as getting the eyes cleaned by a doctor on a regular basis.
+Treatments usually include taking medicated eye drops at home, as well as getting the eyes cleaned by a doctor (or at home!) on a regular basis.
 Some doctors will prescribe topical antibiotics for blepharitis, and corticosteroids are also used often.
 Although these can have good short-term results, they aren’t particularly healthy to use for long periods of time.
 For many patients, these treatments also just aren’t enough to keep the blepharitis from coming back.